takaakit/design-pattern-examples-in-kotlin-native/README.md

 * To understand GoF Design Pattern examples in Kotlin/Native.
 * To understand the mapping between UML model and Kotlin/Native code.
-* To try Model-Driven Development (MDD) using Astah and M PLUS plug-in.
+* To try model-driven development (MDD) using Astah and m plus plug-in.

 **NOTE: The code examples use GTK4 and work on Ubuntu 22 (x86_64) and Fedora 36 (x86_64).**